Risk-based Security Measure Allocation Against Injection Attacks on Actuators: Convex SDP for optimal allocation

-\end{theorem} The optimizer $z$ in \eqref{sdp2} is the diagonal of $B_a$.
+The optimizer $z$ in \eqref{sdp2} is the diagonal of $B_a$.
 To represent the dependence of the constraint $(C5)$ (in \eqref{sdp2}) on $z$, the matrix $B_{cl,i}(z)$ (which is a function of $B_a$) is written as a function of $z$.
-And \eqref{eq:last} in Theorem \ref{thm2} is a heuristic to convert the decision variables ($z \in \mathbb{R}$) to binary variables.
-In the next section, we discuss the solution to the allocation problem under different risk metrics.
+And \eqref{eq:last} in Lemma \ref{thm2} is a heuristic to convert the decision variables ($z \in \mathbb{R}^{n_u}$) to binary variables.

+In this article, to solve the security allocation problem via an SDP, we introduced some approximations.
+Next, we provide some discussions on the optimality of the solution obtained via these approximations. \begin{theorem} Let us represent the optimal solution obtained from \eqref{sdp2} as $\underline{z}$, the value of \eqref{sdp2} as $\underline{\gamma}$, the value of \eqref{temp1} as $\gamma^*$ (albeit unknown), the approximate solution obtained from \eqref{eq:last} as $\bar{B}_{a}$.
+Then the following statements are true. \begin{enumerate}[label=(\alph*)] \item (No loss of optimality) If rank$(\bar{Z})=1$, then $\bar{B}_{a}$ is {an} optimal solution to \eqref{temp1}. \item (When sub-optimal, characterizing a posteriori bound for the optimal risk $\gamma^*$) Let